Faith

 Of all the lessons I had as a young man, the one I remember most, came from Mr. Capp Tingley, owner manager of a supermarket.
 I had worked for him a couple months when one day he told me to do something, and I replied, “I’ll try.”
 His response was, “Did you say you’ll try?
 Jim, come with me.”
 As he led me to his office I thought, oh, he is going to fire me.
 In the office he said, “Sit down.
 Where did you learn to try?”
 Before I could say a word he dropped a pencil on the floor in front of me.
 I looked at it and at him thinking, should I pick it up?
 “Now Jim I want you to try to pickup that pencil, don’t pick it up, just try to pick it up.”
 I sat there dumb founded, not knowing what he meant, so I did nothing.
 He said, “Go ahead now try to pick up the pencil, but don’t because that would be doing, not trying.”
 Before I could do anything he then bent over and picked up the pencil, saying “Now this is doing.
 This is a ‘can do’ attitude.”
 I felt great relief to see him smiling as he said, “Now go out there and do what I told you to do.
 Don’t try, Do it with a can do attitude!
 From now on I want to see your ‘can do’ attitude.”
 After that for me it is was, “Yes sir, I can do that.”
 A lesson I have never forgotten.

 With that lesson forever with me I resisted the “I’ll try” responses and, with the help of other mentors, I slowly developed a solid ‘can do’ attitude.
-What I did not realize during my early years is that it takes a certain self image mind set to accomplish a ‘can do attitude’ to replace the old verbal responses of “I’ll try” with “I can do that.”
+What I did not realize during my early years is that it takes a certain self image mind set to accomplish a ‘can do attitude' to replace the old verbal responses of “I’ll try” with “I can do that.”
 The “I’ll try” habit can become your “I can do” habit.
 In his book, Psycho-Cybernetics, the famous plastic surgeon, Maxwell Maltz wrote, “To change a habit, make a conscious decision, then act out the new behavior.”
 It is my belief that every achievement begins in the mind.
-Have faith, believe you can, and you can!
+Have faith, believe you can, and you will soon develop a "can do" attitude.

 Many times since I have often wondered what God had to say about this strange ‘I’ll try’ attitude.
 So I have spent some time in the Bible, looking.
 God had a lot to say about the heart of man and how what is in it will come out the mouth.